-This principle of reliable operation would imply a need to schedule transactions based on actual power flows, rather than contract paths.
-This would help reduce surprises that arise from unscheduled power flows.
+This characteristic of reliable operation would imply a need to schedule transactions based on actual power flows, rather than contract paths.
+This requires that someone model and prospectively project actual power flows based on scheduled transmission transactions and that that information informs the transmission operators and users.
+This would help reduce surprises that arise from unscheduled power flows and improve the ability to resolve any problems that are identified.
 In addition, given the reality of the increasing volume and complexity of transactions, a more centralized coordination of the system, as opposed to multiple control areas, should increase the ability to deal with any problems that do arise more quickly and efficiently.